EIC Special Issue

 NYU Law Review Online

 The NYU Law Review Online accepts and encourages submissions that are concise, timely, and accessible to readers outside of legal academia.
-The Online team seeks pieces by students, practitioners, and established legal scholars alike, and aims to publish them more quickly than print Articles.
-We publish two general formats: Online Features and Forum entries.
+The Online team seeks pieces by students, practitioners, nontraditional academics and established legal scholars alike, and aims to publish them more quickly than print Articles.
+We publish in three formats: Online Features, Case Comments, and Forum entries.

 Online Features

-The Law Review Online publishes Features similar in format to print Articles but shorter and accessible to readers outside of legal academia.
-Our hope is for Online Features to develop substantial ideas at a length that readers can digest, for example, on their daily commute.
-To that end, we consider submissions between 5,000 and 15,000 words.
+The Law Review Online publishes Features similar in format to print Articles but shorter, more concise, and accessible to readers outside of legal academia.
+Our hope is for Online Features to develop substantial ideas that touch upon our current moment.
+To that end, we consider submissions between 10,000 and 15,000 words, exclusive of footnotes.

 Although Online Features will not be printed, they are made available on HeinOnline, Westlaw, and Lexis.